The Cambridge Companion to Atheism ed. Michael Martin - A Critique

 David Hume wrote: “An infinite number of real parts of time, passing in succession, and exhausted one after another, appears so evident a contradiction, that no man whose judgment is not corrupted, instead of being improved, by the sciences, would ever be able to admit of it.”19

 Immanuel Kant wrote: “If we assume that the world has no beginning in time, then up to every given moment an eternity has elapsed and there has passed away in the world an infinite series of successive states of things.
 Now the infinity of a series consists in the fact it can never be completed through successive synthesis.
 It thus follows that it is impossible for an infinite world–series to have passed away, and that a beginning of the world is therefore a necessary condition of the world's existence.”20

 Craig continues that if the universe is eternal then there has been an infinite number of events in the past.
 But this is not logical:

 - - It is impossible to reach infinity by addition.
 You never reach infinity because you can always add more.

 - It is therefore equally impossible to count down from infinity to zero.
 You can always subtract more.

 - If the universe is eternal then there must have been an infinite number of days before now.
-But this too contradicts points 1. and 2.
+But this too contradicts the two points above.

 Richard Gale asks why is it impossible for there to be an actual infinity of past events or times as opposed to there being a first cause, namely God.
 He dismisses the argument that if there were an actual infinity of past events, then our world has traversed an infinite set of events by pointing out that the universe “does not go through a set of events in the sense of planning which to go through first, in order to get through the second, and so on.”
 Just because it is impossible to go through an infinite set of events does not mean that an infinite set of events does not exist.21